Battle of Grand Port: Background

 During the early 19th century, the Indian Ocean formed an essential part of the network of trade routes that connected the British Empire.
-Heavily laden East Indiamen travelled from ports in British India such as Bombay and Calcutta to the United Kingdom carrying millions of pounds of goods.
-From Britain, the ships returned on the same routes, often carrying soldiers for the growing British Indian Army, then under the control of the Honourable East India Company (HEIC).
-Following the outbreak of the Napoleonic Wars in 1803, the British Admiralty had made the security of these routes a priority, and by 1807, the Dutch bases at the Cape of Good Hope and Java had been neutralised by expeditionary forces to prevent their use by enemy raiders.
-The French Indian Ocean possessions, principally Isle Bonaparte and Isle de France, were more complicated targets, protected from attack not only by the great distances involved in preparing an invasion attempt but also by heavy fortifications and a substantial garrison of French Army soldiers augmented by large local militias.
+Heavily laden East Indiamen travelled from ports in British India such as Bombay and Calcutta to Britain carrying millions of pounds of goods.
+From Britain, the ships returned on the same routes, often transporting recruits for the growing Presidency armies, which were under the control of the East India Company (EIC).
+Following the outbreak of the Napoleonic Wars in 1803, the British Admiralty had made the security of these routes a priority, resulting in Britain occupying the Dutch Cape Colony and destroying the Dutch navy squadron in Java between 1806 and 1807.
+The two main French colonies in the Indian Ocean, Isle Bonaparte and Isle de France, were more complicated targets, protected from attack not only by the great distances involved in preparing an invasion attempt but also by heavy fortifications and substantial French Imperial Army garrisons augmented by large colonial militias.

-The French had recognised the importance of these islands as bases for raiding warships during the French Revolutionary Wars (1793–1801), but by late 1807 the only naval resources allocated to the region were a few older frigates and a large number of local privateers.
-Following the reduction of these remaining naval forces on Isle de France by defeat in battle and disarmaments due to age and unseaworthiness during 1808, French naval authorities made a serious attempt to disrupt British trade in the region, ordering five large modern frigates to sail to Isle de France under Commodore Jacques Félix Emmanuel Hamelin.
+The French had recognised the importance of these islands as bases for raiding warships during the French Revolutionary Wars, but by late 1807 the only naval resources allocated to the region were a few aging frigates and a large number of local privateers.
+Following the reduction of these remaining naval forces on Isle de France by defeat in battle and disarmaments due to age and unseaworthiness during 1808, the French Imperial Navy made a serious attempt to disrupt British trade in the region, ordering five large modern frigates to sail to Isle de France under Commodore Jacques Félix Emmanuel Hamelin.
 Four of these ships broke through the British blockade of the French coast, arriving in the Indian Ocean in the spring of 1809, where Hamelin dispersed them into the Bay of Bengal with orders to intercept, attack, and capture or destroy the heavily armed but extremely valuable convoys of East Indiamen.
 The first French success came at the end of the spring, when the frigate successfully attacked a convoy in the action of 31 May 1809, seizing two heavily laden merchant ships.